tungstenfabric/tf-specs/intel_ddp_support.md

 Step 3 - Compile and create a binary package (.pkgo) which can be applied to the NIC

-Step 4 - Compile and create a binary package (.pkgo) which can be applied to the NIC

-Step 5 - Now the NIC is enabled to recognize MPLSoGRE packets
+Step 4 - Now the NIC is enabled to recognize MPLSoGRE packets

 Code changes
 ------------
-TBD
+DDP feature applicable only for forville NIC family.
+When DPDK bootup with command-line argument as --ddp and NIC driver as "net_i40e", vrouter programs DDP profile stored in "/var/lib/ddp/mplsogreudp.pkg" for all ports.

+Suppose, contrail-vrouter-dpdk passed with command line argument as --ddp and NIC is not fortville(X710 series), vrouter silently ignores loading DDP profile and bootup asusual.

 Performance measurements
 ------------------------